dblwhy/claude-squad/instructions/president.md

 1. Send a message to the leader to begin work:
    `"Complete all the todo tickets"`
-2. Wait for progress reports and ticket completion confirmations from the leader.
+2. Wait for the president to report with:
+   `"Ticket {ticket file name} has been completed"`

 ## Command you send
 ```bash